 Please retweet and share around.

-BISHOPS OF FLORIDA: Stand on the steps of your respective cathedral churches, dressed in cope and miter and, surrounded by clergy, with crosiers in hand, pronounce from the traditional Rituale Romanum the Litany of Saints with the deprecatory prayers against storms. [below] Ring the cathedral bells.
+BISHOPS OF THE EAST COAST: Stand on the steps of your respective cathedral churches, dressed in cope and miter and, surrounded by clergy, with crosiers in hand, pronounce from the traditional Rituale Romanum the Litany of Saints with the deprecatory prayers against storms. [below] Ring the cathedral bells.
 You all talk to each other: perhaps coordinate your timing.

-I know that in every chancery of Florida, at least one person reads this blog, probably more.
+I know that in every chancery at least one person reads this blog, probably more.
 Readers, especially if you know your bishops personally, ask them to do this.

-PRIESTS OF FLORIDA: Ditto.
+PRIESTS OF THE EAST COAST: Ditto.
 Also, if you have blessed bells, ring the bells of your churches against the storm.
 Bells are sacramentals.
 They are “baptized” and given names.
 They speak.
 In valleys of mountainous countries, as storms approached, people would ring the bells and pray the Litany.
+That’s one of the reasons why we have consecrated bells!

-PEOPLE OF FLORIDA: Get on your priests about this.
+PEOPLE OF THE EAST COAST: Get on your priests about this.
 The prayers of priests and bishop are powerful.
 Also, ask your holy angels to protect you and to help you make prudent decisions.

-Use the old Roman Ritual – it’s the real deal – and pray the Litany with the deprecatory prayers against storms.
+Use the old Roman Ritual (yes, the traditional book – you can do it! – it’s the real deal!) and pray the Litany with the deprecatory prayers against storms.
 A procession could be done around the grounds of the cathedral or even indoors… even with a very few.

 You don’t have to be directly in the line of the storm to pray for others!